nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <br><br>
 #### In Singapore, sociological factors accelerated the expansion of one introduction to become a large outbreak, in contrast to the many introductions which have not spread widely.
 <br><br>
-#### Most countries' outbreaks have a similar history: many separate introductions from other countries, some of which resulted in local spread.
+#### In Asia, most countries' outbreaks have a similar history: many separate introductions from other countries, some of which resulted in local spread.
 This pattern of multiple introductions over time emphasizes the need for international and regional cooperation to fully control the pandemic.
 ```

 <!-- ############ SLIDE BREAK ############# -->